littleli/scoop-clojure/README.md

 - [WSL2](https://docs.microsoft.com/en-us/windows/wsl/faq) is not required
 - Administrator privileges are not required
-- High chance it works in corporate Windows systems
+- High chance it works on your corporate Windows system

 First install Scoop installer.
 Installation steps for scoop and additional information can be found [here](http://scoop.sh).
 Don't worry installation is easy.